bharatimalik/Speed_Camera_Violations/FinalVersion.md

 First version:
 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Week.JPG)

- * For the first version, I took into account the violations per week.
+ * For the first version (shown above), I took into account the violations per week.
 I noticed a decreasing trend on average number of violations with high and low spikes of average number of violations.
 However when graphed at a quarterly level, the graph looks more tidy and the message about downward trend is also delivered.
- * Thus for my final version (right image), I graphed the average violations at a quarter level.
+ * Thus for my final version (shown below), I graphed the average violations at a quarter level.
 I also added caption details for the final version.
 As we have information for half-year of 2014 and 2019, I filtered the violation dates to remove missing value biasfor the final version.

 Final version:
 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/1.JPG)